osahyoun/eduvoyage-blog/_posts/2012-04-18-instagram-search-app.md

 This post will document my attempt at creating a simple, single page web app, allowing a visitor to search Instagram for photos by tag.
 You can see the working app <a href='http://grammy.eduvoyage.com'>here</a>.
 </p>

-This app was developed on a webkit browser (Google Chrome).You can download code as a zipped package from [github](https://github.com/osahyoun/instagram-search/zipball/v0.1).
-Clone the codebase [here](https://github.com/osahyoun/instagram-search).
+This app was developed on a webkit browser (Google Chrome).
+View the code at [github](https://github.com/osahyoun/instagram-search/).

 Getting started, I visit Instagram's [API documentation](http://instagr.am/developer/) to learn how I can search for photos by tag.
 Registration is required, so I follow the instructions under **GETTING STARTED**.